sirisian/ecmascript-types/typeprogramming.md

 }
 ```

-Deferred because the recipe is four readable lines that keep the key-validation policy visible at the call site — throw on an unknown key, as challenge 8 does, or ignore it, as 2757's tests demand — and the trio would have to pick that policy once for everyone.
-Tier 1 made the deferral easier to live with: `merge(omit(T, K), partial(pick(T, K)))` is the whole of `partialByKeys` in shipped helpers, with `required` and `readonly` substituting for `partial` to give the other two, and [typechallenges.md](typechallenges.md) shows exactly that at challenges 2757, 2759, and 8.
-Ship them if TypeScript-utility parity comes to matter more than a small surface.
+Left out because the recipe is four readable lines that keep the key-validation policy visible at the call site — throw on an unknown key, as challenge 8 does, or ignore it, as 2757's tests demand — and the trio would have to pick that policy once for everyone.
+The kit as it stands also composes the same answer without new API: `merge(omit(T, K), partial(pick(T, K)))` is the whole of `partialByKeys`, with `required` and `readonly` substituting for `partial` to give the other two, which is what [typechallenges.md](typechallenges.md) shows at challenges 2757, 2759, and 8.
+Add the trio only if parity with TypeScript's utility names comes to matter more than a small surface.

 **`filterArms(T, pred)`.** Six challenges write `union(arms(T)...)`, but `mapUnion` (§4.9) covers the mapping cases and `extract`/`exclude` (§4.3) cover the assignability filters; the residue, a genuine predicate filter, appeared too rarely to name.
 The spelling `union(arms(T).filter(pred))` is the definition and reads as one.

 **`hasProperty(T, name)`.** `propertyType(T, name) !== undefined` is the helper, already shipped in parts.

-**`fn` with records and options.** Challenges 17 and 462 rebuilt function nodes through `Reflect.makeType` spreads because `fn` cannot carry `rest`, `optional`, `initial`, parameter names, or `thisType`.
-The fix is an extension rather than a new name — `fn(parameters, returnType, options)` accepting full parameter records alongside bare types — and it sits in the improvement backlog of [typehelpers-plan.md](typehelpers-plan.md) rather than here.
+**A richer `fn`.** Challenges 17 and 462 rebuild function nodes through `Reflect.makeType` spreads, because `fn` takes bare parameter types and so cannot carry `rest`, `optional`, `initial`, parameter names, or a signature's `thisType`.
+Nothing is unreachable: `makeType` is the general constructor and `fn` is the common case's sugar, the same relationship `deepMap` has to `traverse`.
+Whether the sugar should widen to `fn(parameters, returnType, options)`, taking full parameter records alongside bare types, is a surface question rather than a capability one, and §8 leaves it open.

 **`perms` and combinatorics.** Seven permutation-family challenges share the corpus's six-line `perms`; combinatorics is a domain, not a type operation, and stays userland.